-By enabling our “Live” TPS Screening service on your account, you can ensure that all calls are automatically screened against the TPS database in real time, meaning it is always up to date.
-This is fully compliant with TPS requirements, and will give you peace of mind that you won’t be facing a fine.
+By enabling our “Live” TPS Screening service on your account, you can ensure that all calls are automatically screened against the TPS database in real-time, meaning it is always up to date.
+This is fully compliant with TPS requirements and will give you peace of mind that you won’t face a fine.

 We also offer you the option to upload a bespoke ‘Do Not Call List’.
 This involves sending us on a CSV file with the list of numbers to not call which we will upload to your account.
 This can work in tandem with the TPS screening or used as a stand-alone feature.
 This gives you the option to specify the action which needs to be taken if a number dialled is within the TPS Register and/or Do Not Call List.
 These options are:

 The settings are configured via our online customer portal within the PBX or Trunk setting.